apbias/cs465-fullstack/README.md

 For the admin side, I built a Single-Page Application (SPA) using Angular.
 Unlike the customer-facing site, the SPA loads once and updates content dynamically without refreshing the page, making it faster and more responsive for administrators managing the travel data.

 The backend uses MongoDB, a NoSQL database, because it handles unstructured data well and is ideal for our travel listings where content and fields might change frequently.
-Its flexibility allowed us to easily modify our travel packages without having to redesign the database structure each time - something that would be more challenging with a traditional SQL database.
+Its flexibility allowed me to easily modify the travel packages without having to redesign the database structure each time - something that would be more challenging with a traditional SQL database.

 <b>Functionality</b>

-JSON and JavaScript serve different but complementary roles in our application.
+JSON and JavaScript serve different but complementary roles in my application.
 While JavaScript is the programming language that powers our application's behavior, JSON acts as the standardized format for data exchange.
-JSON made it possible for our frontend and backend to communicate efficiently by providing a consistent way to format data, whether we were storing travel listings in MongoDB or sending trip details to the browser.
+JSON made it possible for my frontend and backend to communicate efficiently by providing a consistent way to format data, whether I was storing travel listings in MongoDB or sending trip details to the browser.

-Throughout development, I improved our code through refactoring.
+Throughout development, I improved my code through refactoring.
 A key example was when I moved from hard-coded HTML to reusable UI components.
 For instance, I created a standardized trip card component that could display any trip's details.
 This not only made my code more maintainable but also ensured a consistent look across the site.
 When I needed to update how trips were displayed, I only had to change the code in one place instead of updating multiple pages.
 This same approach helped when I added features like the admin login - I could reuse components and be confident they would work consistently across the application.

 <b>Testing</b>